[Note: Any changes from the copy handed out

 3).
 In-class exam on spreadsheets (Excel).

-This open-book test in Session 19 (Nov.
-4) will count for 20 percent
+This open-book test in Session 18 (Wednesday, Nov.
+7) will count for 20

 4).
 Data acquisition project: This will count for 25 percent of your